 A lot of people don’t listen with the intent of understanding other people.
-That’s probably because we’re schooled to listen with the intent of answering or defending ourselves.
-But when we do that, we tend not to hear what other people are actually saying.
+That’s because we’re schooled to listen with the intention of answering or defending ourselves.
+But when we do that, we tend not to hear what other people are saying.

 In the interview, we talked a lot about this particular skill.
 If you master this, then it can be used in a ton of ways to improve your future job opportunities.
 So give it a listen (if you haven’t already done it), because Henrik dropped some pretty great advice on this topic.

 When listening to what other people are saying, you’ll also be better at spotting trends and creating the right solutions to suit the needs of others.
 But you need to learn to listen louder.